lionelvillard/openwhisk-project/docs/format.md

   Internally, a fully managed entity contains the annotation called `managed`.

+- `basePath` (string, optional) : the relative or absolute base path used to resolve relative location.
+The actual absolute base path is resolved as follows:
+   - if there is a `basePath` specified in the deployment file and it is absolute, use it.
+   - otherwise: if there is a `basePath` specified in the deployment file and it is relative, resolve it by using the contextual base path (see below), and use it.
+   - otherwise: use the directory containing the deployment file.

 - [`includes`](#includes) (array, optional)
 - [`packages`](#packages) (object, optional)
 - [`actions`](#actions) (object, optional)